UnkleTayo/learning-go/Pointers/Readme.md

 # What is a pointer?
 A pointer is a variable which stores the memory address of another variable.
+Pointer variables are great for sharing variables between functions.
+They allow functions to access and change the state of a variable that was declared within the scope of a different function and possibly a different goroutine.
 ## Declaring pointers

 \*T is the type of the pointer variable which points to a value of type T.